Phoenix Motorcycle Accident Lawyers

 In most cases, however, motorcycle accident injuries never go to court.
 Instead, the two parties meet and settle informally before filing a lawsuit in order to save time and money.
 In some cases, accident victims may not be able to speak to a lawyer right away due to injuries.
 In Arizona, there is a statute of limitations on motorcycle accidents that is laid out in section 12-542 of the Arizona Revised Statutes.
 It states that those injured in a motorcycle accident have two years from the date of the accident to seek restitution in a civil case.
 This statute applies equally to injury, wrongful death, and damage.
 In the case of death, the statute of limitation begins on the date the person died.

-During a motorcycle accident case, a Phoenix-based personal injury lawyer may use the following Arizona laws:
+During a motorcycle accident case, a Phoenix car accident attorney may use the following Arizona laws:

 - Statute of Limitations – Injury to a person, death, property damage – two years (ARS 12-542)